HeyLetsDebug/React_Portfolio_Analyser/README.md

 # React_Portfolio_Analyser

-Its a toll to analyse your portfolio so as to provide a visual reference of what going on with your investment
+Its a tool to analyse your portfolio so as to provide a visual reference of what going on with your investment